MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/making-tax-digital-submit-vat-return.md

-ms.search.keywords: making tax digital, vat, vat return, submit vat, making tax digital software, hmrc, tax ms.date: 04/01/2021 ms.author: soalex ms.openlocfilehash: 9ebc0630ec09091adc7c14d92beb3eb8fe957760 ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.search.keywords: making tax digital, vat, vat return, submit vat, making tax digital software, hmrc, tax ms.date: 04/01/2021 ms.author: soalex ms.openlocfilehash: 108f8997ea9d9051e5dbef5531a9cb7d2ad0df12 ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5779148"
+ms.locfileid: "6439730"
 ---
 # <a name="making-tax-digital-in-the-united-kingdom"></a>Making Tax Digital in the United Kingdom

-Her Majesty's Revenue and Customs (HMRC) is implementing the first step of Making Tax Digital, which imposes new requirements on VAT registered businesses above the VAT threshold.
+Her Majesty's Revenue and Customs (HMRC) has implemented the first step of Making Tax Digital, which imposes new requirements on VAT registered businesses above the VAT threshold.
 Requirements will be implemented in phases.
-In the first phase, with a deadline in April, 2019, the following requirements took effect:
+In the first phase, with a deadline in April 2019, the following requirements took effect:

 * Keeping records digitally

   Businesses must now keep all their records digitally.
-For users of ERP systems this will not have any impact since they already keep their records digitally in these systems.
+For users of ERP systems, this requirement will not have any impact since they already keep their records digitally in these systems.
 * Submit VAT return electronically using [software recognized by HMRC](https://www.gov.uk/guidance/software-for-sending-income-tax-updates).

+Starting in 2021, the electronic statements must also include information that helps prevent fraud.
+For more information, see [Send Fraud Prevention Data](fraud-prevention-data.md).

 [!INCLUDE[prod_short](../../includes/prod_short.md)] supports Making Tax Digital and the GovTalk service.